‘The Walking Dead’ Season 9: Norman Reedus Teases An Epic Scene Involving Daryl Dixon And Rick Grimes

 Andy, of course, is Andrew Lincoln, who plays Rick Grimes in The Walking Dead.
 However, fans also need to be aware that this answer was given when Norman was asked at the recent San Diego Comic-Con which scene was the “most challenging” for him in Season 9 of The Walking Dead.

-So, while he may consider it an “epic” scene, it might also be somewhat emotionally-charged.
+So, while he may consider it an “epic” scene, it might also be somewhat emotionally charged.
 This is especially the case when you consider the fact that Andrew Lincoln is leaving The Walking Dead in Season 9 and is likely only going to appear in half of the episodes.
 If you make the assumption that Rick will only appear in the first half of the season, then Episode 4 is already halfway through Rick’s final episodes and the scene might be harrowing as well as epic.

 Norman Reedus stopped short of elaborating on what the scene was about, but many fans are already trying to work out just what the scene might involve.
 Considering how close Rick and Daryl have become, this scene could certainly be emotionally driven.
-Although, Norman Reedus did offer up to fans the fact that the scene could have gone in many different directions but, regardless, he and Andrew Lincoln were very proud of the scene.
+However, Norman Reedus did offer up to fans the fact that the scene could have gone in many different directions, but, regardless, he and Andrew Lincoln were very proud of the scene.

 “It was really well-written and we worked on it, and we really fine-tuned it and got it to a place where it became sort of effortless.
 It could’ve gone in so many different directions, but I think both of us are really proud of that.”